Notavatarkorra/notavatarkorra.github.io/Time on class.md

  My health should not be deteriorating over an information systems class.
 Maybe you think you are teaching a class to students who have literally nothing else to do over the summer, and that's great for them, but you are also teaching to realistic young professional adults with jobs, health needs, families etc.

 I hope you will do the math or do some timing  tests or SOMETHING to get some hard accurate data and times for this class and reconsider your course for someone that is new to the material and fits this demographic.
 Because i really don't understand how this can possibly be the expectation.
 So much for just living a normal healthy life with exercising cooking and chores, all that's going to have to be sacrificed in order to just do well in this class so my company pays for it because this course is thousands of dollars i can't pay back on my own.
-I really hope you can take what i'm saying seriously as a struggling cbe more considerate with how you design your course.
+I really hope you can take what I'm saying seriously as a struggling concerned student and be more conscious and considerate with how you design your course.
+Because this infosys course of all courses is going to deteriorate me, my job, my partner, my home and my health.